The Society shall be called the "Paediatric Pathology Society".

 The rules of the Society may be amended by a simple majority of the Annual General Meeting provided that the proposed amendment has been published in the agenda circulated to the members of the Society.
 No amendment shall be made which would cause the Society to cease to be a charity at law.

-Should it be decided to dissolve the Society, any assets remaining after satisfaction of all debts and liabilities shall not be distributed amongst the members of the Society, but should be given to some charitable institution or institutions having objects similar to the objects of the Society and if, and so far as, effect cannot be given to such provision, then to some charitable object.
+Should it be decided to dissolve the Society, any assets remaining after satisfaction of all debts and liabilities shall not be distributed amongst the members of the Society, but should be given to some charitable institution or institutions having objects similar to the objects of the Society and if, and so far as, effect cannot be given to such provision, than to some charitable object.

 was approved and adopted at the Annual General Meeting, 18 September 1998.
 Sections 3.1 and 3.2 were amended at the Annual General Meeting, 23 April 2004.
 Section 3.2 was amended following the Annual General Meeting 1st September 2005.
 Section 3.1e was added at the Annual General Meeting, 5th September 2008.
 Sections 2, 3.1a, 3.1c, 3.2 and 3.3 were amended at the Annual General Meeting, 17 September 2010.
 Sections 2, 3.1c, 3.1e, 3.2 and 3.3 were amended at the Annual General Meeting in Madrid, October 26th 2012.